Alan I. Green, MD

 Neuroscience of Psychiatric Disorders

 Alan I. Green, M.D. is the Raymond Sobel Professor of Psychiatry, Professor of Molecular and Systems Biology, and Chairman of the Department of Psychiatry at Geisel School of Medicine at Dartmouth.

 Director, Dartmouth SYNERGY, The Dartmouth Clinical and Translational Science Institute.

-Dr. Green has been the primary research mentor for over 30 predoctoral and postdoctoral trainees.
-At present, he is the primary mentor for two junior investigators, two post-doctoral research fellows, and five undergraduates.
+Dr. Green has been the primary research mentor for over 45 predoctoral and postdoctoral trainees.
+At present, he is the primary mentor for a number of junior investigators, post-doctoral research fellows, graduate students, and undergraduates.

 Brown ES, Green A. A Focus on Topics Related to Smoking and PTSD.
 Journal of Dual Diagnosis, 2018.
 1-2. (view details on MedLine)